LeisureLinux/adhole/README.md

 # Release: [adhole.conf.xz](https://raw.githubusercontent.com/LeisureLinux/adhole/main/adhole.conf.xz)
   - The **dynamic generated** list to be added in unbound DNS server
   - use unxz command or xz -d adhole.conf.xz to decompress to your unbound config path
+  - xz & unxz commands are from package: xz-utils